HEPCloud/decisionengine/doc/source/install.rst

 Finally stop Decision Engine service and remove the Redis container::

   systemctl stop decisionengine.service
+  # Run de-client --stop as decisionengine if you installed w/ PIP
   podman stop decisionengine-redis | xargs podman rm

 Troubleshooting
 ---------------

+There is a known podman bug.
-`podman` is leaking volumes each time it starts a container, in the long run this is exhausting system resources.
+``podman`` is leaking volumes each time it starts a container, in the long run this is exhausting system resources.
-To check current volumes used by podman user can run `podman volume list`.
+To check current volumes used by podman user can run ``podman volume list``.
-To clean up volumes user can run `podman volume prune -f` after all podman container have been stop and removed.
+To clean up volumes user can run ``podman volume prune -f`` after all podman container have been stopped and removed.